-This recipe for West Indian coleslaw or Virgin Islands coleslaw is inspired by my island home of St. Thomas, Virgin Islands and is absolutely delicious.
-I’ve had people come to my home to eat and say “I don’t like coleslaw”, and then leave as coleslaw converts.
+This recipe for West Indian coleslaw or Virgin Islands coleslaw with raisins is inspired by my island home of St. Thomas, Virgin Islands and is absolutely delicious.
+I’ve had people come to my home to eat and say “I don’t like coleslaw”, but, I like this coleslaw.

-The only thing is, growing up in the Caribbean; I always had to grate the cabbage and carrots by hand using what’s know as a box or hand grater.
+The only thing is, growing up; I always had to grate the cabbage and carrots by hand using what’s know as a box or hand grater.
 These days you can just by a bag of cabbage/carrot slaw mix and everything from that point is easy.
-Although, I will say from a flavor stand point, I prefer my Virgin Islands coleslaw made using freshly grated cabbage and carrots.
+Although I will say from a flavor stand point, I prefer my Virgin Islands coleslaw made using freshly grated cabbage and carrots.

-And no, there is no fancy tropical fruit in this but, if you order have coleslaw in the Virgin Islands, this is exactly what you’ll get.
+And no, there is no fancy tropical fruit in this but, if you order or have coleslaw in the Virgin Islands, this is exactly what you’ll get.

-From a dietary stand point, this West Indian coleslaw is naturally gluten free.
+From a dietary stand point, this West Indian coleslaw is naturally gluten and dairy free.

 So creamy and delicious this coleslaw recipe is a fan favorite.
-Even though I no longer live in the Virgin Islands, I always smile to myself every April (Carnival time), Thanksgiving and Christmas when Google tells me that there is an uptick in blog visitors looking for this recipe.
+Even though I no longer live in the Virgin Islands, I always smile to myself every April (Carnival time), Thanksgiving and Christmas when there is an uptick in blog visitors looking for this recipe.